travel-in-books-en/travel-in-books-en.github.io/_posts/2025-07-25-Forster-A-Room-with-a-View-by-Edward-Morgan.md

 ---
-title: Tom Jones by Henry Fielding
+title: Forster A Room with a View by Edward Morgan
 categories: [Fiction Literature,Novel]
 tags: [Story,England]
 ---